April 13, 2014

 Creating an art environment

-Kitty began adding her sculptures to the garden of her house in Spain, the beginning of a variety of activities that continues until now, resulting in a garden that is constantly changing, both in lay out and in functioning.
+Kitty began adding her sculptures to the garden of her house in Spain, the beginning of a variety of activities, resulting in a garden that was constantly changing, both in lay out and in functioning.

 Initially, Kitty combined her writer's career with decorating the garden, making sculptures herself, but also inviting other artists to stay around for some time and add creations to the garden.